-With the threats from terror groups and hostile nations growing increasingly more serious, we need strong leaders who will stand firm against attempts to weaken America’s national security.
+With the threats from terror groups and hostile nations growing increasingly more serious, we need strong leaders like President Trump, who will stand firm against attempts to weaken America’s national security.

 I will always defend religious freedom, traditional marriage between one man and one woman and conservative Oklahoma values.

 I firmly believe in more local control for public schools.
 I helped pass legislation freeing Oklahoma from being forced to adhere to ineffective federal standards.
 We know that the federal government has no business creating big-government education standards, and I strongly oppose Common Core.
 Local school boards, parents, teachers and administrators have the best interests of our children at heart, and nobody wants to see their own children succeed more than the local community.